 Each year, on a date set by the Commissioner, (usually in early November) teams will pay salaries for all players on their rosters.
 A trading period will be held before payrolls are due.

 The Commissioner shall set minimum at bats, pitching appearances, and innings pitched limits from time to time to control the number of players available for the league.
-Currently players with 100 or more MLB at bats and pitchers with either 10 or more MLB starts, pitchers with 30 or more MLB appearances, or pitchers with 60 or more MLB innings pitched qualify for RML play, thereby being “carded” for RML purposes.
+Currently players with 100 or more MLB at bats and pitchers with either 10 or more MLB starts, pitchers with (for 2019 season, subject to review) 25 or more MLB appearances, or pitchers (for the 2019 season, subject to review) with 50 or more MLB innings pitched qualify for RML play, thereby being “carded” for RML purposes.
 All others who appeared in MLB, but did not meet any of those thresholds, are RML minor leaguers.
 The Commissioner may permit the use of players who might otherwise be assigned to the minor leagues on a player-by-player basis upon the application of the particular team manager.